 If you're married, one of you can own the car and be the registered keeper.
 But if your spouse drives the car more often than you do, they'll need to be listed as the "main driver".
 If the person who does the bulk of the driving changes, you'll need to tell your insurer.

 If you own a limited company and want to buy a car, you have two options: you can buy the car personally and keep it separate from your company, or you can buy it through your company.
 In this case the car belongs to your company, but you can be the registered keeper.

-You might save money by buying your car through your company.
-But this isn’t a given, and there’s some pretty complicated tax stuff to think about first.
+You might save money by buying your car through your company but this isn’t a given - there’s some pretty complicated tax stuff to think about first.

 Whether or not it’s cheaper to own a car personally or through your company depends completely on your personal situation.
 For example, any potential tax savings you make will depend on specific things like the C02 emissions of your car.

 The car's registered keeper is listed in the car's "registration documents", or V5C.
 But the V5C doesn't tell you who the owner is.
 That's why it's not proof that you own the car.

 If you want to change the registered keeper of the car, you can use the V5C document.

 You can only do this if you have a good reason to.
 Say, if a car bumped into you, and you need to track the registered keeper down to make an insurance claim.